ivan-perevala/multiple_camera_render/tests/README.md

 * You would need pytest installed.
 * Tested Blender version needs to have addon installed and enabled.
-* Blender executable might be available on PATH, you dont need `--blender` argument in that case.
+* Blender executable might be available on PATH, you don't need `--blender` argument in that case.